 Visit this page for information on earning your master's or doctoral degree through Methodist University.
-Choose from the Master of Medical Science in physician assistant studies, the Master of Business Administration with a focus in organizational management and leadership, the Master of Justice Administration, the Master of Education with a concentration in either literacy or special education, and the Doctor of Physical Therapy program.
+Choose from the Master of Medical Science in physician assistant studies; the Master of Business Administration with a focus in organizational management and leadership; the Master of Justice Administration; the Master of Education with a concentration in literacy, special education, physical education, or coaching/athletic administration; the Doctor of Occupational Therapy program; and the Doctor of Physical Therapy program.

 Non-Credit Learning Opportunities

 You can earn continuing education units (CEUs) through workshops presented on the MU campus.
 Additionally, a number of programs offer non-credit learning opportunities targeted toward adults, such as the Center for Excellence in Justice Administration and Center for Entrepreneurship.

 The campus student information system, where you can find class schedules and registration, unofficial transcripts and your student record, your account information from the Business Office, and much more.

 Access forms students need to change major, minor, advisor, etc. View guidelines for the awarding of transfer credit.
 Request visting student letters and transcripts.

 On this Web site, get information concerning academic support services.
 MU offers tutoring in a variety of subjects and a full-service Writing Center.
 Obtain curriculum checksheets and four-year plans for the degrees of your choice.
 Our Testing Center can help you arrange CLEP tests that award college credit.